 High Performance Broadcast Encryption for IPTV

-Verimatrix MultiCAS/IP is a key option within the Video Content Authority System (VCAS™) that integrates third-party IPTV head-end scrambler equipment with robust Verimatrix software-based content security.
+Verimatrix MultiCAS/IP is a key option within the Video Content Authority System (VCAS™) that integrates third-party IPTV head-end scrambler equipment with robust and proven Verimatrix key management techniques.

 MultiCAS/IP implements the DVB (Digital Video Broadcast) Simulcrypt standard to enable VCAS-compatible encryption of multicast streams in an IPTV system.
 Integration of MultiCAS with commercial multiplexer and IP streamer equipment enables Advanced Encryption Standard (AES) scrambling of MPEG-2 and MPEG-4 multicast IP encapsulated content at high data rates across multiple service streams.

 MultiCAS/IP interfaces directly with third-party DVB Simulcrypt-compatible video, audio and data multiplexers/streamers, which perform the content encryption.
 MultiCAS/IP generates VCAS-formatted entitlement control message (ECM) packets for insertion in the MPEG-2 transport stream to support client service decryption.
 The timing of key change intervals and other service parameters are managed directly through the multiplexer interface.

 Another feature is the capability to carry information beyond content encryption keys.
 The ECM format supports extended in-band data with asset-by-asset and channel-by-channel control, with the data secured through ECM encryption, thus ensuring safe passage of external business rules to client devices.
 Some of the features supported are:

 - VOD and broadcast content rating/parental control info

 - VideoMark control, by channel or by VOD asset

 - Copy control flags: Macrovision, CGMS-A, HDCP, etc.

 The format enables future expansion of options.